lathareddyh/HousePrediction/README.md

 # HousePrediction
-Built a machine learning regression model to predict house prices in Bangalore using features like location, size, BHK, and bathrooms.
-Performed data cleaning, feature engineering, and model evaluation, and deployed the model using Flask for real-time predictions
+Developed a machine learning model to predict residential house prices in Bangalore based on key features such as location, total square footage, number of bedrooms (BHK), bathrooms, and availability.
+The project involved data cleaning, handling missing values, outlier detection, and feature engineering to improve model accuracy.
+Exploratory Data Analysis (EDA) was performed to understand price trends across different localities.

+Implemented regression models such as Linear Regression, Lasso, and Ridge to compare performance and select the best model using evaluation metrics like R² score